devendrakushwah80/exam-score-prediction/README.md

-# 📘 Exam Score Prediction – Data Preprocessing & Exploratory Analysis
+# 📘 Exam Score Prediction – Data Preprocessing, Exploratory Analysis & Linear Model

-This repository contains a Jupyter Notebook dedicated to **data preprocessing** and **exploratory data analysis (EDA)** for an *Exam Score Prediction* dataset.
+This repository contains a Jupyter Notebook dedicated to **data preprocessing**, **exploratory data analysis (EDA)**, and building a **Linear Regression model** for predicting exam scores.
-The notebook prepares the raw dataset for machine-learning workflows through cleaning, encoding, scaling, and feature transformation.
+The notebook prepares the dataset through cleaning, encoding, scaling, and feature transformation before training a linear model.

 ---